relaxdiego/relaxdiego.github.com/_posts/2016-09-30-writing-ansible-modules-004.md

 comments: true
 categories: ansible, modules, configuration management, software development, automated testing, code coverage, agile, tdd, bdd
 ---
 This is part 4 of a series of articles.
 For other parts, see [the introductory article](/2016/06/writing-ansible-modules-with-tests.html).

 ## Time To Push to Origin!

-Remember that we're working on two git repos here.
-First is the **ansible repo** and second is the **extras repo**.
-Let's work on the latter first.

-Run the following from the **extras repo**:
+Run the following from the **ansible repo**:

     $ git add cloud/
+    $ git add test
-    $ git commit -m "First module"
+    $ git commit -m "First module including tests"
     $ git push origin

 Head on over to your Github fork of the extras repo and create a pull request out of the commit you just pushed.
 Once the PR has been created, copy the PR's URL to your clipboard since you will need to reference it from the next PR we will create next.

-Run the following from the **ansible repo**:

-    $ git add test
-    $ git commit -m "Tests for first module"
-    $ git push origin

 Now head on over to your Github fork of the ansible repo and create a pull request out of the commit you just pushed.
 In the PR's description, make sure